tatianadrozdova/scheme-exercises/README.md

    that takes a sentence of grades as its argument and returns the corresponding grade point average Example (gpi '(A A- B+ C D)) result 2.8

+6. PROJECT: SCORING BRIDGE HANDS takes a single card as its argument and returns the value of that card Example (bridge-val '(sa s10 s7 s6 s2 hq hj h9 ck c4 dk d9 d3)) result 14